hypervel/hypervel.org/docs/docs/queues.md

 #### Concurrent Processing in Single Queue Worker

-Unlike in Laravel, queue workers in Hypervel support concurrent processing using coroutines.
+Queue workers in Hypervel support concurrent processing using coroutines.
 For I/O-bound queue jobs, you can simply utilize the concurrency option to execute multiple jobs simultaneously within a single worker.

 ```shell:no-line-numbers
 php artisan queue:work --concurrency=10